Phalcode/gamevault-docs/docs/troubleshooting.md

 - Verify if [your file names are correct](./server-docs/structure.md)
 - Verify if you accidently marked your game as `(NC)` (No Cache Flag)

+### Lost my Admin Role

+- Refer to [this](./server-docs/user-management#admin-role-recovery) for instructions on how to regain admin privileges for your user.

 ### Forgot my Admin Password

-- Refer to [this](./server-docs/user-management#recovering-access-to-admin-user-after-password-loss) for instructions on how to regain access to your admin account.
+- Refer to [this](./server-docs/user-management#admin-password-recovery) for instructions on how to reset the password of your admin user.

 ### GameVault Backend: SIGILL / Illegal Instruction (Core Dumped)